veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-gauge-chart.md

 #### Labels
 Here, the labels are automatically taken by from the dataset.
 ## Associated Attributes
 -   **angleSpan (Number):** It is the angle provided to the gauge spans.
-The unit is in degrees and default value is 240 degree.
+The unit is in degrees and the default value is 240 degree.
 -   **startAngle (Number):** It is the angle that the chart is rotate by.
-It is measured in degree and default value is -120 degree.
+It is measured in degree and the default value is -120 degree.
 Usually, negative half of the spanning angle (angleSpan) is taken to centralize the chart.
 -   **units (String):** It is text given to display under the value of the chart data values.
 -   **bigSegments (Number):** It is a number of big segments given on the axis collected from the given data set.
--   **smallSegments (number):** It is a number of small segments that appears in between every big segments.
+-   **smallSegments (number):** It is a number of small segments that appear in between every big segment.
 -   **min (number):** It is the starting point of the scale on the chart from where every data set point starts getting plotted.
 -   **max (number):** It is the ending point of the scale in the gauge on which the data set values are plotted.
 -   **Key:** Key is used to provide user custom key point into the chart.
 It is like a user’s custom parameter provided to the chart section.